-In connection with the Annual Report on Form 10-K of Tanger Properties Limited Partnership (the "Operating Partnership") for the period ended December 31, 2021 (the "Report"), the undersigned, principal executive officer of the Operating Partnership's general partner, hereby certifies, to such officer's knowledge,
+In connection with the Annual Report on Form 10-K of Tanger Factory Outlet Centers, Inc. (the "Company") for the year ended December 31, 2022 (the "Report"), the undersigned, principal financial officer of the Company, hereby certifies, to such officer's knowledge, that:

-- (i) and the Report fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company. (ii)
+- (i) the Report fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.